 A research thesis with an emphasis in the student's designated strategic area, but integrated with at least one other area.
 The thesis will report the results of original research undertaken individually by the student.
 This course is graded on a satisfactory/unsatisfactory/incomplete (S/U/I) basis.

 Kinesiology

 Kinesiology Department

-Phone: (540) 568-6145 Website: http://www.jmu.edu/kinesiology
+www.jmu.edu/kinesiology